-While the May Revision to the Governor's Budget does not project a recession in the forecast window, the risk of a mild or moderate recession exits.
-Other risks to the forecast include an escalation of tensions between China and Taiwan that could disrupt the world economy, or a protracted standoff over the federal debt ceiling that could roil financial markets as the Treasury's "extraordinary measures" are estimated to only last through early June 2023.
-Long-term structural downside risks to the state economy and budget also remain, including climate change and its attendant more frequent extreme weather events such as wildfires, drought, and floods, chronic stock market volatility, high housing and living costs, and income inequality.
+While the May Revision to the Governor's Budget does not project a recession in the forecast window, the risk of a mild or moderate recession exists.
+The two biggest near-term threats to economic growth are a possible resurgence of higher inflation and sustained high interest rates.
+Escalating geopolitical conflicts would also likely increase economic uncertainties for the U.S. and California, even with a potential boost from increased defense spending.
+Long-term structural downside risks to the state economy and budget also remain, including climate change and more frequent extreme weather events such as wildfires, drought, and floods, the challenges of an aging cohort that is becoming an increasingly larger share of the total population, declining migration inflows, lower fertility rates, ongoing stock market volatility, high housing and living costs, and potentially worsening income inequality.